Life does not begin with a clear sense of direction.

 To maintain connection.

-And when energy is organized this way, something else becomes harder.
+And when energy is organized this way, something else does not develop in the same way.

 Exploration.